murals, paintings, prints

 I recently completed a new 21 foot mural for Bath, Maine.
 The theme is the “Spirit of Bath” which, of course, wraps around the history of shipbuilding in this City of Ships.

-In 2015 I finished mural for the new Kennebec County Courthouse being built in Maine’s capital at Augusta.
+In 2015 I finished a mural for the new Capital Judicial Center in Maine’s capital at Augusta.
 This 14 x 40-foot mural, a Maine Percent for Art project, called Kennebec is a maritime history of the Kennebec River with people, ships, history…lots of drama.

 Over the years I have created many murals.
 Working big is having the sky for your canvas.
 However, I have also worked very small, illustrating over 30 books and book covers, painting miniatures, carving block prints, drawing etchings and monotypes.
 I love making things.

 As a young ‘starving artist’, I started out as a sculptor in Guadalajara, Mexico, carving masks, and modeling figures in clay.
 But I found the lure of the brush too much to resist.
 And the best advice given to me back then by an old Disney artist was, “Draw, draw, draw.”
 I have never stopped.